MicahElliott/flowrist/README.md

 ## Transitional

-If you want to keep it more similar to Colemak, or do a transitional, you can do this, where the only 5 significant moves are `wolam`.
-This will give you a pretty good taste of Flowrist without all the upfront mental effort:
+If you want to keep it more similar to Colemak, or do a transitional approach, you can do the following, where the only 5 significant moves are `wolam` (but don't get too settled with the painful `m`!).
+This will give you a pretty good taste of Flowrist without _all_ the upfront mental effort:

 ```
   Q z F P B   Y w o U
   l R S T G   j N E I a
   m X C D V   K H
 ```

+After you've got that down, the next most important moves are `m/g`, and then `b/z`.

 ## Magic config